Homemade peanut butter with toasty, nut-forward flavor and silky texture that’s perfect on everything and beats anything store-bought.

 - Add the cooled peanuts to the blender and pulse in short bursts (3–5 seconds each) until they are coarsely chopped.

-- Blend on low to medium speed, pausing every 30–60 seconds to scrape down the sides of the jar.
-The peanuts will progress from coarse crumbs → sticky paste → smooth, creamy peanut butter.
+- Blend on low to medium speed, pausing every 30 to 60 seconds to scrape down the sides of the jar.
+The peanuts will go from coarse crumbs to a sticky paste and finally to smooth, creamy peanut butter.

 - Add ¼ tsp salt once the mixture starts forming a paste and blend again until fully incorporated.